 How to remotely control your Android Device from Your PC with a USB Cable

-If you are doing any type of website rating for either Leapforce or Lionbridge or Appen, there are tasks which require you to use your Android phone or mobile device.
+Anything that increases your productivity is a big plus, and if you are doing any type of website rating for either Leapforce or Lionbridge or Appen, there are tasks which require you to use your Android phone or mobile device.
 Of course having a nice phone and a big screen are big advantages.
 But not everyone has the luxury of having such a device, and doing rating work on your Android device can become tiresome and tedious after doing rating for a long time.

 Thanks to some new technology and some pretty decent applications on the market, it is now possible to control your Android device using your PC.